albertofont/teradataml-docs/teradataml_user_guide/C_teradataml_Extension_with_SQLAlchemy.md

 Examples in notebooks will help to understand on how values can be passed and these functions cane be used in teradataml.
 #### Supported functions
+S/N Function Name Description
+1 REGEXP_SUBSTR Extracts a substring from source_string that matches a regular expression
+            specified by regexp_string.
+2 REGEXP_REPLACE Replaces portions of source_string that match regexp_string with the
+            replace_string.
+3 REGEXP_INSTR Searches source_string for a match to regexp_string.
+4 REGEXP_SIMILAR Compares source_string to regexp_string and returns integer value.
 Note:
 Refer to SQL Documentation for more details on these functions and their signature.
 #### Unsupported functions